 The report's proposals for boosting home ownership among Britons was covered widely by the press, with pieces in The Telegraph, Daily Mail, The Sun, City A.M., Independent, and CapX as well as various housing publications including 24housing and Property Wire.

 Back in October, Rishi Sunak's plan to growth Britain's small businesses 'A New Era for Retail Bond' was published and received postive coverage.
 Matt Ridley spoke in support of the report in the House of Lords and asked the government to consider the proposals within it.

 In November 2017, the Centre for Policy Studies launched the 'New Generation' programme at the London offices of M&C Saatchi in front of a packed crowd of MPs, journalists, conservative thinkers, and CPS supporters.

-Speaking at the launch - held at the London offices of M&C Saatchi - Amber Rudd, the Home Secretary, welcomed "the start of something really extraordinary”, noting that it will be “only with [the New Generation’s] help that we’ll be able to make the changes that we all believe in”.
+Speaking at the launch, Amber Rudd, Home Secretary, welcomed "the start of something really extraordinary”, noting that it will be “only with [the New Generation’s] help that we’ll be able to make the changes that we all believe in”.

 The Home Secretary also praised the work of the Centre for Policy Studies, highlighting not just its work following its founding by Margaret Thatcher and Keith Joseph but more recent successes such as Lord Saatchi's proposal for the poor to be taken out of tax.